Financial-Times/treecreeper/packages/tc-schema-sdk/README.md

 -   `ttl` (default 60000) - when fetching the schema from a url, the time in milliseconds to cache the schema locally for before checking for updates
 -   `updateMode` - 'poll' or 'stale'. 'poll' will start polling on an interval for schema updates, whereas 'stale' will fetch whenever a user calls the sdk's `refresh()` method and the schema is older than the `ttl`
 -   `logger` (default `console`) - choice of logger to use in the sdk
--   `version` - used to specify the version of he schema being used.
+-   `version` - used to specify the version of the schema being used.
 Only used in tests

 One of `schemaDirectory`, `schemaData` or `schemaBaseUrl` must be defined.
-If `chemaBaseUrl` is defined, then `updateMode` must also be defined.
+If `schemaBaseUrl` is defined, then `updateMode` must also be defined.

 ### Update APIs